 Riding leisurely past remote mosques and villages as steamy mountains rose sharply to our left, we came first to the small brown sign for Ya Roi Waterfall and wondered if we'd missed the turn for Ton Plio.
 After finding the small parking area and gate for Ya Roi deserted, cement steps carried us alongside whitewater cascading over a few small drops.

 The official website describes Ya Roi as having "nive" tiers, and we never did figure out if it was nine or five.
 What we can say is that two of the tiers are lovely, with water rushing over two-metre-high boulders framed by dense jungle.
 The steps give way to side paths towards the upper tiers, where it was slick in places.
-Down at the bottom, the clear stream is just deep enough for a dip.
+Down at the bottom, the clear stream was just deep enough for a dip.

 Continuing south through checkpoints manned by machine gun-touting soldiers (common near any border checkpoint in Thailand), we were greeted by a more friendly looking monkey at the main Thale Ban turnoff.
 The three women who collected our 200 baht per person entry fee looked surprised to see us; we don't reckon they get many foreigners out here.